duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

 There is test helpers like `assert_performed_with` http://api.rubyonrails.org/classes/ActiveJob/TestHelper.html#method-i-assert_performed_with example of use is
 <https://github.com/eliotsykes/rspec-rails-examples/blob/master/spec/jobs/headline_scraper_job_spec.rb>
-For mailers Rails uses [ActionMailer::DeliveryJob](https://blog.bigbinary.com/2018/01/15/rails-5-2-allows-mailers-to-use-custom-active-job-class.html) so to test in minitest
+To send email in background Rails use mailers [ActionMailer::DeliveryJob](https://blog.bigbinary.com/2018/01/15/rails-5-2-allows-mailers-to-use-custom-active-job-class.html) so to test sending in minitest

 ~~~
 require 'test_helper'